Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Wernicke encephalopathy?

-• problems with movement, such as difficulty walking normally
+• movement, such as difficulty walking normally

-• rapid heartbeat
+• a rapid heartbeat

-• low blood pressure on standing (known as postural hypotension)
+• low blood pressure (known as hypotension)

 If you think that you, or someone you know, may have Wernicke encephalopathy, it is very important to get medical help straight away.

-What are the causes of Wernicke encephalopathy?
+What causes Wernicke encephalopathy?

 When should I see my doctor?